imheresamir/picast-chrome/README.md

-picast-chrome-extension
+picast-chrome
 =======================

-Picast extension for Chrome
+Picast app for Chrome